 Click Apple menu > System preferences > Network

-In this part you have to make sure that Location (1) is on Automatic option as you see on the picture below, then click Advanced (2).
+In this part, you have to make sure that Location (1) is on the Automatic option as you see on the picture below, then click Advanced (2).

 You have to notice two things, Configure IPv4 (1) and Router (2).
-If you have the main problem where Configure IPv4 has been set at Using DHCP, but the Router is not set by any IP, then try this following steps to solve that issue.
+If you have the main problem where Configure IPv4 has been set at Using DHCP, but any IP does not set the Router, then try the following steps to solve that issue.